Back up Azure VMs with the Azure Backup service

 If you have issues accomplishing some of the tasks in this article, consult the Troubleshooting guidance.

 The cost of backing up Azure VMs is based on the number of protected instances.
 For a definition of a protected instance, see What is a protected instance.
-For an example of calculating the cost of backing up a virtual machine, see How are protected instances calculated.
 See the Azure Backup Pricing page for information about Backup Pricing.